pmcp/fyit-pos-printer/docs/api_implementation_brief.md

 ### How It Works
 1. Customers place orders through the web app
-2. Orders are saved to the database with a `location_id`
+2. Orders are saved to the database with printer IP specified
-3. Print server at each location polls the API every 2 seconds
+3. Print server polls the API every 2 seconds
-4. API returns pending orders for that specific location
+4. API returns all pending orders
-5. Print server sends orders to local thermal printers (via IP or name)
+5. Print server sends each order to its specified printer IP
 6. Print server updates order status via API

-### Printer Selection Methods
+### Printer Selection

-The print server supports two methods for selecting which printer to use:

-#### Method 1: Direct IP (Recommended)
-Include printer IP directly in the order data:
+Each order must include the printer IP directly in the order data:
 ```json
 {
   "id": "123",